shreyasgune/sgune.github.io/docs/what_i_do_bk.md

 # What I Do

-### I work on making games run cheaper, better and smoother.
+### I work on making applications be cloud native so that they run: cheaper, reliable and performant.

 - Service-Level Objectives (SLI, SLO, SLA, Error Budget, Burn Rate)
 - Distributed Systems (architectures, hybrid environments, high-availability)